[Warning: This story contains spoilers from season one of Netflix's 13 Reasons Why.]

 How do you respond to criticism that the series glorifies suicide?

-Why do you think it was important to show Hannah's suicide and the rape scenes in such detail?
+Why do you think it was important to show that scene in such graphic detail?

-How were you able to relate to these issues tackled on the show?
+How were you able to relate to these darker issues tackled on the show?

-Do you relate to the stories told throughout the series?
-Sound off in the comments section, below.
-The series is now streaming on Netflix.
+How do you relate to the issues addressed in the series?
+Discuss it in the comments section below.
+13 Reasons Why is now streaming on Netflix.